Dannyxie/Note/Note of CSS The Definitive Guide.md

 - An inline-block element relates to other elements and content as an inline box.
 In other words, it's laid out in a line of text just as an image would be, and, in fact, inline-block elements are formatted within a line as a replaced element.
 This means the bottom of the inline-blovk element will rest on the baseline of the text line by default and will not line-break within itself.
 - Inside the inline-blovk element, the content is formatted as thought the element were block-level.
 - If an inline-block element's width is not defined or explicitly declared auto, the element box will shrink to fit the content.

+##CHAPTER 8 Padding, Borders, and Margins

+###Basic Element Boxes
+- Boxes can overlap if they have been manually positioned, and visual overlap can occur if negative margins are used on normal-flow elements.

+###Width and Height
+- `width` and `height` don't apply to inline-nonreplaced elements. (they apply to Block-level and replaced elements)

+Problem( Both of these behaviors were fixed in IE6, but only in "standard" mode. "quirks" mode will still use the previously described behaviors.):

+	- IE/Win used `width` and `height` to define the dimensions of the visible element box, not the content of the element box.
+In other words, IE6/Win used `width` to describe the total of the element's content area, left and right padding, and left and right border.
+	- IE/Win applied `width` and `height` to inline nonreplaced elements.